 No employee of the University is authorized to guarantee that a graduate will earn any specific amount.
 Your program of study, employer needs, current economic conditions, and other factors may affect wage levels.

-Student interaction is considered to be an important component of the academic experience at Purdue Global.
-Class assignments include group work and cooperative learning activities.
-You are encouraged to contact your instructors or Student Advisor if you wish to join study or special interest groups.
+Student connection is an important component of the academic experience at Purdue Global.
+In the classroom, assignments include group work and cooperative learning activities that will forge connections with classmates.
+You are encouraged to contact your instructors or Student Advisor if you wish to join study or special interest groups related to your coursework.

 Student Life at Purdue Global offers co-curricular opportunities for connection outside the classroom through student organizations.
 Organizations related to professional and personal interests are open to all active students.
 Students are also invited to create student organizations if their professional or personal interest is not represented by an existing club.
 Membership in these organizations is free of charge.

 Membership in honor societies is also available to eligible students.
 Purdue Global hosts chapters of honor societies that recognize general academic achievement, as well as program-related achievement.
 Invitations to these honor societies are issued on a semi-annual basis to those active students who meet the qualifications.
 Induction into an honor society may require a membership fee.

 Student Life sponsors affinity groups for students of similar ethnic backgrounds or sexual orientation/gender identification to meet in community.
 These groups provide a safe space for students with marginalized identities to connect with others for support, education, and social interaction.